Combat operations in 1965 during the Indonesia–Malaysia confrontation: Indonesian forces

 Indonesian forces were also being strengthened.
 General Maraden Panggabean arrived as commandant of the new Inter-Regional Command, Kalimantan; he had previously been responsible for "recovering" Dutch New Guinea.
-Units were regrouped and reinforced as No. 4 Combat Command, with Brigadier General Supardjo as Director of Operations.
+Units were regrouped and reinforced as No. 4 Combat Command, with Brigadier General Soepardjo as Director of Operations.
 The new forces were observed by special forces reconnaissance patrols, the Border Scouts and British intelligence agents.
 They were composed of three full brigades facing Kuching, a KKO brigade facing East Brigade and a battalion facing Central Brigade.
 This force totalled some 50 regular companies and about 20 irregular ones.
 The KKO brigade had BTR-50 APCs, amphibious PT-76 light tanks, BRDM-2 amphibious reconnaissance vehicles and 122mm Howitizers.
 The CCO in Sarawak was estimated to have about 2000 hardcore members, and many thousands of sympathisers.
 In Brunei, TNKU support still existed.

 RPKAD companies rotated in February 1965.
 The three new companies were Battalion 1's Company B (nicknamed "Ben Hur"), which had aborted their drop into Long Bawan the previous year; and two from Battalion 3, which was newly converted from 441 Banteng Raider III Battalion.

 Operations

+Battle of Kuching

 During 1965, Sukarno wanted spectaculars to coincide with meetings of the Non-Aligned Movement in April and June, although the latter meeting was cancelled.
 The KKO planned increased border patrols and shallow incursions disguised as TNKU into Sabah.
-The RPKAD planned for four teams of seven men from "Ben Hur" company and the Battalion 3 companies already deploying in West Kalimantan, with PGRS guerrillas and support from their sympathisers in Sarawak, to attack targets around Kuching.
-They launched their attacks in late February.
+The RPKAD planned for four teams of seven men from "Ben Hur" company and the Battalion 3 companies already deploying in West Kalimantan, with PGRS guerrillas and support from their sympathisers in Sarawak, to attack targets around Kuching.They launched their attacks in late February.
 Only one Ben Hur team made any significant progress; moving between PGRS groups, it reached Kuching in May and claimed to have attacked a Malaysian army camp.
 A PGRS force successfully attacked a police station of the Kuching-Serian road on 27 June.